-Plymouth is a specialist tertiary cancer centre which covers a population of 480,000 across Devon and Cornwall.
-We have both an inpatient ward and an outpatient chemotherapy unit.
+Plymouth is a specialist tertiary cancer center which covers a population of 480,000 across Devon and Cornwall.
+We have both an inpatient ward, Chemotherapy Day Case and an outpatients unit.

-Brent Ward is an acute 31 bedded inpatient cancer ward which cares for patients who are admitted for chemotherapy treatment, radiotherapy, symptom management and end of life care.
+Brent Ward is an acute 32 bedded inpatient cancer ward.
+Brent has 4 assessment beds; having this service enables us to provide a more streamlined pathway for our patient group, taking direct emergency admissions and also provides provision for day case elective procedures.
+Brent ward cares for patients who are admitted for chemotherapy treatment, radiotherapy, symptom management and end of life care.
 We work closely with palliative care, the acute oncology team, dieticians and other members of the multi-disciplinary team.

 Our cancer services include a Macmillan Centre called the Mustard Tree which provides a fantastic support facility to our patients.
 This offers everything from a quiet space to counselling, treatments, financial advice to art therapy and mindfulness classes.